Dance Monkey would be the people’s choice, but I’m not The People.

 NOW 104 tacks on five tracks from NOW 4 because there’s space left over on the CD.
 The Style Council (Shout To The Top), UB40 (If It Happens Again) and Level 42 (Hot Water) all pop up, while Together In Electric Dreams struts in and proves that Giorgio Moroder is one of popular music’s great geniuses.
 He didn’t sing, so recruited acts like Donna Summer and, here, Phil Oakey from The Human League, to warble over the top of his sexy synth-pop.
 No Moroder, no Daft Punk, Guetta and the rest.
 Michael Jackson appears on Rockwell’s Somebody’s Watching Me (“And I have no privacy”), as a comment on the era of data harvesting and the like, 30 years ahead of its time.

-And this we turn to the NOW Playlist entrant.
+And so we turn to the NOW Playlist entrant.
 Whitney Houston spent the start of 2020 on tour from beyond the grave.
 Eight years after she died, Kygo puts a fresh spin on Higher Love, which she covered in her Imperial Phase for a Japanese edition of her album I’m Your Baby Tonight.
 Love is a successful piece of product, for both remixer and performer.
 Her vocals are pushed forward in the verse and chorus, while horns and synths act as framework; the breakdown is addictive, chopping up syllables and creating a dancefloor-filling climax.

 The future of pop music is using the brands of the past – Whitney, Madonna, Elvis – and refreshing them for a contemporary audience.
 ABBA had a musical, and now a live theatrical show while you eat dinner (at least you could pre-Corona), but I wonder if we’ll get a new version of My Heart Will Go On or Flying Without Wings, whether we want them or not.
 Will Burna Boy or Aitch be involved, and which dance producer will be tasked with updating it?